APPLICATION GUIDELINES & EVALUATION CRITERIA

 Your application needs to address three areas that are assessed (presented on the tabs below):

-Our priorities when evaluating applications for award are described on each tab: Comprehensive Asthma Management, Getting Results—Evaluation, and Sustainability.
+Our priorities when evaluating applications for award are described on each tab: Comprehensive Asthma Management, Getting Results – Evaluation, and Sustainability.
 Your responses across the three application areas will be assessed against the described criteria, which are designed to identify national leaders.
-Be sure to highlight features that are innovative and distinguish your program's approach.
-You may receive up to 5 bonus points for distinguishing features.
+Be sure to highlight features that are innovative and that distinguish your community’s approach.

 Ready to join the Hall of Fame?
 Apply Now!